crate/crate/docs/admin/auth/hba.rst

 You can use the :ref:`Host-Based Authentication <admin_hba>` mechanism for node-to-node communication.

-For example, if you wanted to configure a `multi-zone cluster`_, you should enable certificate authentication like this:
+For example, if you wanted to configure a :ref:`multi-zone cluster
+<multi-zone-setup>`, you should
+enable certificate authentication like this:

 .. code-block:: yaml